-Adding antibiotics may add only cost, potential toxicity and accelerate resistance.
+Adding antibiotics may add only cost, potential toxicity and accelerated resistance.

 When in doubt, change or add another antibiotic

 Medicine is filled with uncertainty, and often it is the case that if an infection is thought of, it is treated, no matter how unlikely it is that it may be causing the disease.
 I have a fantasy where oncology is practiced like infectious disease.
-“It might be lymphoma, so lets start with CHOP, but we don’t want to miss adenocarcinoma, so lets add bleomycin, and in case its breast cancer we need to include tamoxifen and if could be prostrate so lets add etc , etc.”
+“It might be lymphoma, so let’s start with CHOP, but we don’t want to miss adenocarcinoma, so let’s add bleomycin, and in case it’s breast cancer we need to include tamoxifen and it could be prostate so let’s add…etc , etc.”

 When in doubt, increase your diagnostic certainty.